d3mo17/direzione/README.md

 ## Scoreboard Example

-This example shows how a scoreboard can be controlled by persons sitting at referee table.
+This example shows how a scoreboard can be controlled by persons sitting at the referee table.

 ## How to use

-First run `npm i` in root directory, to fetch necessary packages.
+It is important to execute all installation steps mentioned above, before direzione is ready to use.
 Open file `scoreboard_gui.html` in a browser window and file `remote_scorboard.html` in another browser window.
 You can also open `all_in_one_demo.html` instead.
 This file uses frames to load the other two documents in one browser window, so you can see what happens at a glance.